 In June 2003, following approval by the OPUC, PGE issued a request for proposals (RFP) to prospective suppliers (including power generators, wholesalers, and developers) to acquire resources to meet the electricity needs of its customers.
 In January 2004, PGE filed a Proposed Action Plan with the Commission on how to best meet its customers' future power supply requirements, beginning as early as 2006, and in March 2004, PGE filed its Final Action Plan to update and refine its recommendations.
-These recommendations include the acquisition of approximately 790 average MW in short-term, mid-term, and long-term resources, consisting of six components: 1) construction of a natural gas-fired power plant at PGE's Port Westward site in Columbia County, Oregon, producing 350 average MW, beginning in mid-2007; 2) acquisition of 65 average MW (195 MW capacity) of wind generation from RFP proposals; 3) acquisition of 135 average MW in fixed price power purchase agreements with durations of 5 to 10 ye ars from RFP proposals; 4) acquisition of 55 average MW in energy efficiency savings by the Energy Trust of Oregon; 5) upgrades and contract extensions to existing plants of 60 average MW; and, 6) short-term market acquisitions of 125 average MW.
-In addition to the increased capacity, the recommendations include approximately 955 MW of additional capacity from the extension of a current contract with the Confederated Tribes to 2012, new dispatchable standby generation, duct firing from the proposed Port Westward plant, and peak tolling agreements.
-In May 2004, PGE entered into its first acquisition under the RFP process, a ten-year power purchase agreement for 85 average MW, beginning in late 2006.
-The Company has also entered into two five-year agreements, consisting of a power purchase option for 14 average MW, beginning in January 2005, and a power purchase agreement for 25 average MW, beginning in late 2006.
+These recommendations included the acquisition of approximately 790 average MW in short-term, mid-term, and long-term resources, consisting of six components: 1) construction of a natural gas-fired power plant at PGE's Port Westward site in Columbia County, Oregon, producing 350 average MW, beginning in mid-2007; 2) acquisition of 65 average MW (195 MW capacity) of wind generation from RFP proposals; 3) acquisition of 135 average MW in fixed price power purchase agreements with durations of 5 to 10 y ears from RFP proposals; 4) acquisition of 55 average MW in energy efficiency savings by the Energy Trust of Oregon; 5) upgrades and contract extensions to existing plants of 60 average MW; and, 6) short-term market acquisitions of 125 average MW.
+In addition to the increased capacity, the recommendations include approximately 955 MW of additional capacity from the extension of a current contract with the Confederated Tribes to 2012, new dispatchable standby generation, duct firing from Port Westward, and peak tolling agreements.

+PGE's initial acquisitions under the RFP process include a ten-year power purchase agreement for 85 average MW, beginning in late 2006 and two five-year agreements, consisting of a power purchase option for 14 average MW, beginning in January 2005, and a power purchase agreement for 25 average MW, beginning in late 2006.
+In October 2004, the Company entered into capacity agreements totaling 400 MW, extending from early 2005 to 2011.

 In a July 20, 2004 order, the OPUC acknowledged PGE's Integrated Resource Final Action Plan, including the construction or acquisition of a 350 average MW high efficiency gas-fired resource.
 The order includes requirements that PGE address constraints on competitive renewable development in the region, develop transmission capacity that provides for access to additional wind (and other) resources at a reasonable price, and demonstrate that the Company has taken measures to acquire, option, or retain cost effective transmission capacity before issuing it's next RFP.
-In a separate order, also issued on July 20, 2004, the OPUC waived certain Oregon administrative rules to allow cost-based treatment of capital, operation and maintenance costs of the Port Westward project.
+In a separate order, also issued on July 20, 2004, the OPUC waived certain Oregon administrative rules to allow cost-based treatment of capital, operation and maintenance costs of Port Westward.